 “But I won’t need to,” I said.
-“Once it gets around that you’re screwing that slut Stacy, Sarah’ll dump you.”
+“Once it gets around that you’re screwing Stacy, Sarah’ll dump you.”

 His eyes bulged.
 He punched the other side of my face and threw me on the ground.
 I laughed and pressed my cheek into the cool grass.
 His aim was surprisingly good.

 “Let’s see how you plan to ruin my reputation from a hospital bed, Frankenstein!” he growled.

 “Kelly, cool it!”
 Mark yelled.
 He tried to get between us, but Allan and Brad pulled him back and held him by his arms.